Which of the following statements best describes chirality in org... | Channels for Pearson+

 D

-Chirality is the ability of a molecule to rotate plane-polarized light in a clockwise direction.
+Chirality is the ability of a molecule to rotate plane-polarized light to the left or right.

 Verified step by step guidance